okcashpro/okcash/docs/docs/faq.md

 Yes, if you make a convincing argument.

-### Who runs ai16z?
+### Who runs OK?

-ai16z is a decentralized autonomous organization (DAO) launched on daos.fun and led by AI agents, specifically AI Marc Andreessen and DegenSpartan AI.
+OK is a decentralized autonomous organization (DAO) launched on daos.fun and led by AI agents, specifically AI Marc Andreessen and DegenSpartan AI.
 Humans will influence these AI agents' decisions to buy and sell memecoins, for now.

 ### Do all trade suggestions happen in one place?